aws-samples/eks-workshop-v2/website/docs/networking/vpc-lattice/latticeabtesting.md

 ![Preview your application](assets/preview-app.png)

 Now, try to checkout multiple times: you will notice how the new feature will be available around 50% of the times: this is because Amazon VPC Lattice automatically redirects traffic to different versions of `checkout` microservice.
-This is because now the UI pod points to the Amazon VPC Lattice endpoint we created earlier whith the `HttpRoute`.
+This is because now the UI pod points to the Amazon VPC Lattice endpoint we created earlier with the `HttpRoute` specification.

 :::danger Don't forget to clean-up

-This module is currently in beta, so you must manually run the [Cleanup](cleanup.md) steps before proceeding to the next module.
+This module is in beta; therefore, we recommend manually running the [Cleanup] (cleanup.md) steps prior moving on to the next module.

 :::